AshleyMcGee/MLB/README.md

 At this point, the data was ready to be tested in models.

-## Our Hypothesis

-There will be a difference in the number strikes called when the race of the home plate umpire matches the race of he pitcher.

-Null: There will be not be any difference in the number of strikes called when the race of the home plate umpire matches the race of the pitch.

 ## Our Analysis

-Logistic Regression was performed to evaluate the potential effects of umpire and pitcher race on the whether or not there were called balls or strikes.
+Logistic Regression was performed to evaluate the potential effects of umpire and pitcher race on whether or not an umpire would be prone to calling a ball or a strike.

-After some testing with the model, we found that the significance of UPM is most prominent when all of the features are in.
+After some testing with the model, we found that the significance of UPM (Umpire Pitcher Match) is most prominent when all of the features are applied.

-Balancing our data caused a notable decrease in the accuracy of our model.
-So we used feature selection to rank the importance of the features in the model without normalizing or resizing them first.
+Balancing our data caused a notable decrease in the accuracy of our model, so we used feature selection to rank the importance of the features in the model without normalizing or resizing them first.

-The coefficient of UPM and the p-value changes as you add features to the model in order of rank-importance.
+The coefficient of UPM and the p-value changes as features were added to the model in order of rank-importance.
 The below graphs illustrate that the UPM coefficients increase and the p-values decrease as features are added, This shows that the effect of UPM, in some of cases, subtle though it may be, is significant as we control for other variables.

 ![UPM p-value vs number of features](https://github.com/AshleyMcGee/MLB/blob/master/images/pval_vs_nfeatures_all.png)